What makes a great golf green?

 So a Golf Club can now measure the characteristics of their greens and compare results against benchmark figures for firmness, moisture content, trueness and speed.
 How, then, do they go about matching those benchmarks?

-Achieving Benchmarks
+Achieving benchmarks

 A key starting point is good drainage.
 Fundamentally, all the best greens in the world, wherever they are, drain well.
 It may be inherent drainage because the course is located on sandy terrain.
 Or it might be because good drainage has been introduced during the construction process.
 But either way, good drainage is essential.